vivekascoder/blockfund/README.md

 ## 💚 What is BlockFund ?
 Blockfund is a Decentralized FundRaising Platform for social causes.
 It's build on top of `Tezos` Blockchain.
 It aims to deliver better results for funding the social causes and saving the world.
 **Live Url**: https://blockfund.biz

+## ❔ How does it work ?
+- **Step 1:** A organization or a person can create a cause for which he/she wants to raise funds for.
+- **Step 2:** Then other people who wants to donate to that cause can send the XTZ from there wallet.
+- **Step 3:** Then the owner (Only Owner) who created the cause can withdraw the funds.

 ## 🛠️ Tools Used
 ![](./src/assets/BlockFund.png)